glegarda/conway/README.md

     3. Iterate over every cell in state: if it does not have 2/3 live neighbours, remove from state.
     4. Iterate over every cell in dead_cells: if it has 3 live neighbours, add to state.

+### **.c and .h**
+Some useful libraries using c files and header files has been implemented.
+1. conway: It basically implements the structures required for the iterations during the game, some vector treatment functions and memory allocation checking.
+We are implementing our game using two structures:
+   - Cell structure: That has an id to locate the different cells on the map and the number of live neighbours for that cell.
+   - Vector structure: it has an array of cells, the current size of the vector and the capacity.
+   These two parameters are used for augmenting and reducing the size of the vector if necessary.

+2. userInterface: It includes some useful functions for displaying and key input purposes.

+### **Structure for the main.c**
+Firstly, ncurses initialization is done and then the game window and some global variables used in the game are initialized.
+The the code enters in a while loop in which a switch case is implemented for the different states of the game.
+At each case, we create its respective window, and depending on the user actions, the state changes.

+### **Contributors**
+- Guillermo Legarda Herranz
+- Antonio Miranda Moreno
+- Lucía Teruel Saldaña